tobifinn/torch-assimilate/docs/source/user/algorithms/etkf.rst

 perturbations are estimated deterministically.
 The computing time is largely determined by the observational size and the speed of the observation operators.

-For the EKTF, the weights are estimated globally for either correlated :py:class:`pytassim.assimilation.filter.etkf.ETKFCorr` or uncorrelated :py:class:`pytassim.assimilation.filter.etkf.ETKFUncorr` observations.
+For the EKTF, the weights are estimated globally with :py:class:`pytassim.core.etkf.ETKFModule` as core module.
 The implementation follows the equations of :cite:`hunt_efficient_2007`.
 The implementation further allows filtering in time based on linear propagation assumption :cite:`hunt_four-dimensional_2004` and ensemble smoothing.